HR

 Backfilling positions is both time-consuming and costly, and an investment in people analytics could pay for itself many times over if it reduced attrition.
 In fact, people analytics is linked to a 50 percent decrease in attrition rates.

-Final thoughts on people analytics
+Final thoughts on using people analytics

 Companies can even go a step further with predictive analytics to make proactive business changes before any damage is done.
 This approach is sure to make an impact on the bottom line, helping HR to get a well-deserved seat at the table.